Opioid Pain Control Drugs like Opioids: Are They Effective for Back Pain?

 CONTACT Satterwhite Chiropractic

-Listen to this PODCAST with Dr. Roy Siegel on the Back Doctor’s Podcast with Dr. Michael Johnson as he shares how Cox Technic relieves back pain for his performing arts patients without drugs so they can continue performing!
+Listen to this PODCAST with Dr. Roy Siegel on the Back Doctor’s Podcast with Dr. Michael Johnson as he shares how Cox Technic relieves back pain for his performing arts patients without drugs so they can keep performing!

 Pain control drugs like opioids aren’t always effective for Oxford back pain.
 Chiropractic is a beneficial alternative.